VolcanicArts/vrcosc.com/docs/V2/metadata.md

 ## Metadata Parameters

+These are send only.

 | Name | Type | Description |
 | :--- | :--: | :-- |
 | VRCOSC/Metadata/Modules/\{moduleid\} | Bool | Whether a module is currently running |

 ## Control Parameters

+These are send and receive.
+They send once when the modules are ran.

 | Name | Type | Description |
 | :--- | :--: | :-- |